CondeNast/launch-vehicle-fbm/README.md

   * `surName` Trimmed first name from the user's public Facebook profile
   * `fullName` Concatenating of `firstName` and `surName` with a single, separating space
 * `text.help` (optional, defaults to enabled) Text messages that match requests for assistance
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
 * `message.image` Image (both attached and from user's camera)
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
   * `url` Direct access to `event.message.attachments[0].payload.url` for the url of the image
 * `message.sticker` Sticker
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
 * `message.thumbsup` User clicked the "thumbsup"/"like" button
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
 * `message.text` For conversation, use the `text` event
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
   * `text` Message content, `event.message.text` for text events
 * `message.quickReply` For conversation, use the `text` event, this is for the raw message sent via a quick reply button
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `session` [A Session object](#the-session-object) you can mutate
   * `source` One of `quickReply`, `postback`, `text`
   * `payload` Quick reply content, `event.quick_reply.payload`
 * `postback` For conversation, use the `text` event, this is for the raw message sent via a postback
+  * `reply: Function` Reply back to the user with the arguments
   * `event` The raw event
   * `senderId` The ID of the sender
   * `payload` Direct access to `event.postback.payload`